mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 ### Goals for next month

-- Ramp up new support engineers
+- Ramp up new support engineers.
-  - Aiming for the first one to be able to answer 80% of questions unassisted and the second 50%
+  - I'm aiming for the first one to be able to answer 80% of questions unassisted and the second 50%.
+- Finalize design for a new sheet metal case.
+- Reach out to three 3PL vendors to talk about the process of transitioning our fulfillment to them.